 Special Assistant to CEO in Jakarta

-Candini holds a Master of International Affairs in International Energy from Institut d’Études Politiques de Paris (Sciences Po Paris), with concentrations on Middle Eastern Studies and Intelligence Studies, and a bachelor degree in International Relations from University of Indonesia.
+Candini holds a Master of International Affairs in International Energy from Institut d’Études Politiques de Paris (Sciences Po Paris), with concentrations on Middle Eastern Studies and Intelligence Studies, and a bachelor degree in International Relations from the University of Indonesia.

 Erry Riyana Hardjapamekas